Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 [signup]

 A root cause approach to support the body involves supporting the immune, inflammatory, and detox pathways, allowing for proper drainage.
-It doesn't matter what toxin we need to excrete; the organs of elimination must be opened to reduce the toxin load.
+It doesn't matter what toxin we need to manage; the organs of elimination must be supported to reduce the toxin load.
 This means regular bowel movements, sweating, and maintaining good hydration.
-To do this, integrative practitioners will focus on removing the toxin and then focusing on nutritional, supplemental, and lifestyle factors to help the body gently detox.
+To do this, integrative practitioners may focus on reducing exposure and then focusing on nutritional, supplemental, and lifestyle factors to help the body gently detox.

 Reduce Mold Exposure